nsensfel/tonkadur-website/content/learn/08.collections/default.md

 We'll also need the actual smithy scene, so let's put in another file, `smithy.fate`.

-**NOTE:** Don't worry if it looks awful at the moment, the next chapters are going to introduce a lot of things to make it *much*, *much* easier to write.
+**IMPORTANT NOTE:** Don't worry if it looks awful at the moment, the next chapters are going to introduce a lot of things to make it *much*, *much* easier to write.

 **smithy.fate:**
 {{< fatecode >}}(fate_version 1)